rakutentech/android-sdkutils/README.md

 ### v1.2.0 (in progress)
 * SDKCF-5292: Set initOrder of the content provider to a high value to make sure that it is initialized before the host app ContentProvider.
+* SDKCF-4921: Added support for building with Java 11.

 ### v1.1.0 (2022-03-17)